Free Shipping on orders over $68

 Baking soda is a powerful neutralizer when it comes to unwanted odors, making it another excellent option.
 To use it, mix a tablespoon of baking soda with a few drops of water to create a paste.
 Rub this mixture over the areas where the scent is lingering to scrub away the fragrance.

 Not only is it effective on skin, but baking soda can also be a great solution for getting perfume out of clothing as well.
-Just add a few teaspoons of baking soda to water, let your clothes soak in the solution, and the pesky scents will be lifted away.
+Add a few teaspoons of baking soda to water, soak your clothes, and odors will vanish.

 Wipe the formula away with makeup remover